 Even if you are unsure if you want to commence a personal injury lawsuit, talking to a lawyer is an important step that should not be forgotten.
 Speaking with a lawyer will educate you about your rights following an accident, which is important information to know regardless of your chosen approach.
 Plus, the sooner you contact a lawyer, the sooner he or she can start working on your claim if you do opt to retain a legal representative.
 Delays can be costly.
 Generally speaking, individuals have two years from the date of an accident to start a lawsuit.
 Waiting longer than this could potentially bar your claim.

-If you or a loved one have sustained an injury and would like more information about your legal options, we can help.
+If you or a loved one has sustained an injury and would like more information about your legal options, we can help.
 Call the Jasmine Daya & Co. team at (416) 967-9100 or contact us online to schedule a free consultation.